evgenirusev/.NET-Domain-Driven-Design-Template/README.md

 15. Resolve issue with DBInitializer comment
 16. Rename solution

+TODO: consider renaming back to Product and Orders because it's more intuitive.

 Workflow:
 1. Workflow to create a use case - starting from domain, controller, use case, repository, configuration etc..